Email

 When people ask this question they generally mean that they are interested in knowing about tracking devices that are hidden or not easily spotted by the naked eye.

-Whilst micropchip and PCB technology, including antennas can now be made extremely small, the size of the battery required to power the tracking device for a useful length of time is the factor that will bloat the overall dimesnions.
+Whilst microchip and PCB technology, including antennas can now be made extremely small, the size of the battery required to power the tracking device for a useful length of time is the factor that will bloat the overall dimensions.
 And the longer the battery life required, the bigger the resulting product.
-Small asset trackers are compact, but in plain view are clearly obvious, yet still giving a maximum deploymemnt time of say three days, wheras magnetic vehicle trackers need a much larger rechargeable battery pack, which will increase dimensions drastically whilst providing a realistic deplyment time of between three and six weeks.
+Small asset trackers are compact, but in plain view are clearly obvious, yet still giving a maximum deployment time of say three days, whereas magnetic vehicle trackers need a much larger rechargeable battery pack, which will increase dimensions drastically whilst providing a realistic deployment time of between three and six weeks.

 CONTACT US